patternfly/patternfly/src/patternfly/components/AlertGroup/docs/toast-group.md

 An alert group that includes the `.pf-m-toast` modifier becomes a Toast Alert Group with unique positioning in the top-right corner of the window. `.pf-c-alert-group` is required to create a Toast Alert Group.

+Every alert within a Toast Alert group must include a close button to dismiss the alert.

 ### Modifiers

 | Class | Applied To | Outcome |